jackthb/atomic/README.md

-This is my personal portfolio build with Next.js and deployed on Vercel.
+This is my personal portfolio built with Next.js and deployed on Vercel.
 It uses Tailwind CSS for design.

 To run: